norah-aldalal/2026-GP1-G12/README.md

 - Auto-failure compensation for enhanced reliability
 - Energy savings through adaptive control

+## Technologies Used

+### Software
+- PHP
+- MySQL / phpMyAdmin
+- HTML, CSS, JavaScript

+### Hardware
+- ESP32
+- LED
+- PIR Sensor (Motion Detection)
+- LDR Sensor (Light Detection)
+- GPS Module

+## How to Run the Project
+1. Clone the repository
+2. Import the database using the provided SQL file
+3. Run the project on a local server (e.g., MAMP or XAMPP)
+4. Configure the database connection in `config/db.php`
+5. Upload the hardware code to ESP32 using Arduino IDE
+6. Connect ESP32 to WiFi and ensure server communication is working

 ## Team

 **Institution:** King Saud University - CCIS